Kagethelephant/dotfiles/README.md

 - The journal is cleared on reboot by default but you can modify `/etc/systemd/journald.conf` and edit storage to `#Storage=persistent

 ### Surface 7 freezing issue
-If you find an error saying that the random seed file is world accessable you might have to change the permissions for the boot partition in the `/etc/fstab` file.
+If you find an error saying that the random seed file is world accessible you might have to change the permissions for the boot partition in the `/etc/fstab` file.
 Change values so `fmask=0137` and `dmask=0027`

 On the microsoft surface devices, closing the lid might result in a `dptf_power INT3407:00: Unsupported event [0x82]` error in the journal.
 This will likely freeze the OS and the machine will have to be manually powered down.
 I could not find a fix for this so i just changed the arch power settings to prevent suspend on lid closed and change the power button to suspend instead of power down.
 - To change power settings open `/etc/systemd/logind.conf` and edit the following